jamese986/website-assignment/README.md

 #### Clean, Modern and Minimalistic
 The website is aimed at tech savvy developers and people who are going to be knowledgeable about the latest web design trends.
 Firstly I wanted my website to be clean tidy and Minimalistic in it's initial presentation to the site visitors.
 This serves 2 purposes firstly from a design point of view it looks very pleasing and secondly a clean well structured site allows for information to be easily found.
 This allows people with accessibility issue to navigate far easier than something like a Geocities website from the 90's.

+### P.A.R.C Design principles
+I feel that by default my approach towards a minimal clean site goes hand in hand with the P.A.R.C design principles.
+Both my homepage and blog post page reflect the P.A.R.C design principles.
+Its particularly evident to see the repetition aspect of design on my homepage blog section

 The modern aspects of the design come in the form of a functional cross device cross platform responsiveness that means no matter the device the site will always look pleasing and remain functional.
 #### I decided against a image slider and went with a static image because its less distracting to the user and wont cause any hiccups for older devices and browsers.